capstoneteamb/capstone360/docs/docs_db_and_professor_setup.md

 ### Removing Yourself as a Professor From the Database

-#### [Note: Anyone removing your log in will remove your access to the professor side of the application and its contents]
+#### [Note: Removing your log in will remove your access to the professor side of the application and its contents]

 1. Go to the capstone 360 directory
 2. From the command line, enter 'python3 remove_prof.py'